Updated Jan. 12, 2023

 I often tell the story of when I wanted to start learning SEO, and I took a course from Ran Fishkin– who started Moz and is an SEO legend.
 My wife learned graphic design on Skillshare (and is now a pro graphic designer I might add), and she learned from top designers.
 You won’t beat the quality of instruction there!
 Gary Vaynerchuk even teaches two courses–and one of them is about wine! (the other is about social media strategy).
 Oh, and Lilly Singh teaches video creation.

-Skillshare has a really great Community function to the learning.
-It means that people can share their projects, and you can see projects from other people who took the course you are going to take.
+Skillshare has a really great community function that comes with the courses.
+This means that people can share their projects, and you can see projects from other people who took the course you are going to take.
 It’s really great way to feel like you’re not learning by yourself.
-I also think it’s cool, when you’re taking a course, to see what other people have done with the knowledge they got from that course.
+I also think it’s cool when you’re taking a course, to see what other people have done with the knowledge they got from that course.

 3. The platform is fantastic to use